Anne Cunningham Woodfin, whose vote paved the way for women to attend VMI, dies at 82

-Lifelong Richmonder Anne Cunningham Woodfin, who cast the deciding vote to allow women into the Virginia Military Institute, died Feb.
-11 at home after battling a decades-long inoperable brain tumor.
+Lifelong Richmonder Anne Cunningham Woodfin, who cast the deciding vote to allow women into Virginia Military Institute, died Feb.
+11 at home after battling a decadeslong inoperable brain tumor.
 She was 82.

-Because of her grandmother, Virginia Villani, 24, graduated from VMI in 2019.
+Her 24-year-old granddaughter, Virginia Villani, graduated from VMI in 2019.
 Born three days after the historic September 1996 vote, she remembers her grandparents giving her a VMI baby blanket.

 “I could tell she [my grandmother] was proud of me,” when choosing to attend VMI, Villani recalled.
-She applied even though her passion was for theater, curious about her family ties and the sense of pride alumni seemed to have.
+Even though her passion was theater, she applied, curious about her family ties and the sense of pride alumni seemed to have.

 “It’s crazy to think 24 years ago I never would have had this opportunity without my grandmother,” Villani said.

-Woodfin was appointed to the VMI Board of Visitors by former Gov. George Allen in 1994 and soon found herself thrust into a decisive moment in the institution's history.
+Mrs. Woodfin was appointed to the VMI board of visitors by then-Gov. George Allen in 1994 and soon found herself thrust into a decisive moment in the institution’s history.

-After a Supreme Court ruling over the summer that said VMI could not receive state funding while only accepting male students, the board voted 9 to 8 to admit women.
-Former Justice Ruth Bader Ginsburg wrote the opinion declaring VMI’s male-only admissions policy was unconstitutional.
+After a Supreme Court ruling over the summer that said VMI could not receive state funding while accepting only male students, the board voted 9-8 to admit women.
+Former Justice Ruth Bader Ginsburg wrote the opinion declaring VMI’s male-only admissions policy unconstitutional.

-The phone call upset Villani and the following day she went into early labor.
+The phone call upset Villani, and she went into early labor the following day.

-At the time of the vote, Woodfin couldn’t talk about the on-goings, Suzanne Villani recalled.
+At the time of the vote, Mrs. Woodfin couldn’t talk about the on-goings, Suzanne Villani recalled.

-VMI currently is engaged introspection after the Board of Visitors last fall voted to remove a statue of Confederate Lt.
-Thomas J. "Stonewall" Jackson.
-The school's superintendent resigned in October, a week after Gov. Ralph Northam launched an investigation of systemic racism at the college.
+VMI is currently engaged in introspection after the board of visitors voted last fall to remove a statue of Confederate Lt.
+Gen. Thomas J. “Stonewall” Jackson.
+The school’s superintendent resigned in October, a week after Gov. Ralph Northam launched an investigation of systemic racism at the college.

-When Villani received her degree in 2019, she was among 30 female graduates, she recalled.
+When Virginia Villani received her degree in 2019, she was among 30 female graduates, she recalled.

-“Women at VMI are still relativity new in the scheme of things and having more women entering into VMI every year is normalizing it,” Virginia Villani said.
+“Women at VMI are still relativity new in the scheme of things and having more women entering into VMI every year is normalizing it,” she said.

-Villani made her own legacy at VMI, not telling many people who her grandmother was, so she could focus on her interests.
+Virginia Villani made her own legacy at VMI, not telling many people who her grandmother was so she could focus on her interests.
 She was captain of the powerlifting team and president of the theater club.

-Woodfin’s late-husband and high school sweetheart John Howlett Woodfin graduated from VMI in 1961, followed by their son John “Jack” Howlett Woodfin Jr. in 1991 and two of her grandchildren, in 2015 and 2019 respectively.
+Mrs. Woodfin’s late husband and high school sweetheart, John Howlett Woodfin, graduated from VMI in 1961, followed by their son John “Jack” Howlett Woodfin Jr. in 1991 and a grandchild in 2015.

-Suzanne Villani describer her mother as extremely articulate and very inquisitive, always asking questions, always wanting to know the correct answer, the ethical answer.
+Suzanne Villani described her mother as extremely articulate and very inquisitive, always asking questions, always wanting to know the correct answer, the ethical answer.

 She passed down her curiosity to her grandchildren.